elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 None of our solutions so far attempted to match the static and runtime behaviors, but rather, they picked one in favor of the other.

 But don't despair, there is yet another option.
 We could introduce runtime checks whenever we cross the "dynamic <-> static" boundaries.
 In this case, we could say `identity(dynamic())` returns a `number()`, but we will introduce a runtime check into the code to guarantee that's the case.
 This means we get static checks, we ensure the value is correct at runtime, with the cost of introducing additional checks at runtime.
-Unfortunately, those checks may affect performance, depending on the complexity of the data structure and on how many times we cross the static <-> dynamic boundary.
+Unfortunately, those checks may affect performance, depending on the complexity of the data structure and on how many times we cross the "dynamic <-> static" boundary.

 > Note: there is [recent research in using the runtime checks introduced by a gradual type system to provide compiler optimizations](https://arxiv.org/abs/2206.13831).
 Some of these techniques are already leveraged by the Erlang VM to optimize code based on patterns and guards.